After three days, Skype’s outage is resolved

 But Microsoft is still not offering details or comments on the matter.

-When asked for any information – whether that’s confirming the exact timeframe of the outage, how it was fixed, or asking for comment on the hacking group’s claims – Microsoft only refers us to the Skype Heartbeat page for information, saying “we have nothing further to share at the moment.”
+When asked for any information — whether that’s confirming the exact time frame of the outage, how it was fixed or asking for comment on the hacking group’s claims — Microsoft only refers us to the Skype Heartbeat page for information, saying “we have nothing further to share at the moment.”

-The Skype Heartbeat page, meanwhile, only offers brief updates along the lines of “we are aware of an incident,” “we’re seeing improvements,” “we have made some configuration corrections,” and so on.
-It doesn’t say what happened, why, or how, specifically, Skype has resolved the matter.
+The Skype Heartbeat page, meanwhile, only offers brief updates along the lines of “we are aware of an incident,” “we’re seeing improvements,” “we have made some configuration corrections” and so on.
+It doesn’t say what happened, why or how, specifically, Skype has resolved the matter.

-Skype’s outage largely impacted European users, according to traffic monitoring service DownDetector.
+Skype’s outage largely impacted European users, according to traffic-monitoring service DownDetector.
 But users in other regions may have felt the effects, as well.

-The outage began on Monday, June 19th, which is also when it was first acknowledged by Microsoft on its website.
+The outage began on Monday, June 19th, which also is when it was first acknowledged by Microsoft on its website.
 The issue wasn’t marked as fully resolved until Wednesday, June 21, 2017 at 18:00 GMT.

 For a service as large as Skype, with some 300 million users, and a plan to reinvent itself for the social age, users are frustrated with the lack of an explanation.

-As many rightly point out, Skype isn’t just a “fun” app – it’s a service they rely on for work, for connecting with clients and colleagues, and for communication.
+As many rightly point out, Skype isn’t just a “fun” app — it’s a service they rely on for work, for connecting with clients and colleagues and for communication.
 They want to know if Skype screwed up, or if it was hacked or attacked.
-And they have a right to get an answer, as well as the right take their business – and their money spent on premium features – elsewhere.
+And they have a right to get an answer, as well as the right to take their business — and their money spent on premium features — elsewhere.

 0